ilyord/Plateformer_Perso/README.md

 Alpha 2.0 Big Update !

-Adding :
+## Adding :

--Statics asteroids (now as his own sprite,player bouncing on it depending of it's Y velocity) -Tutorial panels explaining the game's mechanics
+- Statics asteroids (now as his own sprite,player bouncing on it depending of it's Y velocity)
+- Tutorial panels explaining the game's mechanics

-Changing :
+## Changing :

--Map to make a tutorial
+- Map to make a tutorial
--Added Final version of 'Space Odyssey' music.
+- Added Final version of 'Space Odyssey' music.
--Players dash faster and in both ways.
+- Players dash faster and in both ways.
--Basic jump has been debuffed.
+- Basic jump has been debuffed.
--Falling sound disabled due to a nasty bug
+- Falling sound disabled due to a nasty bug